Skip to main content

 Get More Facts & Reports

-• On average, a pedestrian was killed every 72 minutes and injured every 7 minutes in traffic crashes in 2023.
+• On average, a pedestrian died every 72 minutes and one was injured every 8 minutes in traffic crashes in 2023.

-• Pedestrian deaths accounted for 18% of all traffic fatalities in 2023 and 3% of all people injured in traffic crashes in 2023.
+• 18% of all traffic deaths in 2023 were pedestrians, and 3% of all people injured in traffic crashes were pedestrians.

-• Seventy-four percent of the pedestrian fatalities occurred at locations that were not intersections, 17% occurred at intersections, and the remaining 9% occurred at other locations in 2023.
+• 74% of the pedestrian fatalities occurred at locations that were not intersections, 17% occurred at intersections, and the remaining 9% occurred at other locations in 2023.

 • More pedestrian fatalities occurred in the dark (77%) than in daylight (19%), dusk (2%), and dawn (2%) in 2023.

-• Nearly 1 out of every 4 pedestrians killed in traffic crashes in 2023 (24%) were struck by hit-and-run drivers.
+• 1 out of every 4 pedestrians killed in traffic crashes in 2023 (24%) was struck by a hit-and-run driver.

 Social Media